webmarkup/webmarkup/README.md

 Web Markup
 ==========

-Aiming to be the canonical resource of markeduped up things.
+Aiming to be the canonical resource of marked-uped up things.